BernhardPosselt/pf2e-kingmaker-tools/README.md

 From now on, all commands will be run via the Git Bash instead of the Windows terminal.

+Paste (right click -> paste) the following command into the Git Bash to install yarn:

+    npm install --global yarn

-Paste (right click -> paste) the following command into the Git Bash to download the code (if you are more well versed with Windows, you can probably also clone the code somewhere else and create a symlink):
+Then, download the code (if you are more well versed with Windows, you can probably also clone the code somewhere else and create a symlink):

     git clone https://github.com/BernhardPosselt/pf2e-kingmaker-tools.git